OpenLiberty/open-liberty-operator/docs/observability-deployment.md

-# Observability with Open liberty
+# Observability with Open Liberty
 The following document covers various topics for configuring and integrating your Open Liberty runtime with monitoring tools in the OpenShift cluster.

 ## How to deploy Kibana dashboards to monitor Open Liberty logging events